 - Cumberland passed for 10 yards on 1-of-15 attempts.

 Expected the Yellow Jackets to have gained more yards?
-They couldn’t.
-Most of the game took place in Cumberland’s red zone, because the Bulldogs barely ever were able to return a kickoff out of it if they didn’t fumble.
-GT running back Everett Strupper scored a 30-yard touchdown on their first play and they kept scoring at will.
+They couldn't.
+Most of the game took place in Cumberland's red zone, because the Bulldogs barely ever were able to return a kickoff out of it if they didn't fumble.
+GT running back Everett Strupper (the man who went to have a hand in Alabama's mascot lore) scored a 30-yard touchdown on their first play and they kept scoring at will.

 Most plays, the Bulldogs failed to even reach the line of scrimmage.
 Legendary sportswriter Grantland Rice jokingly wrote that Cumberland's greatest offensive play that day was a fullback run around the right side for a loss of six yards.
 They actually completed a 10-yard pass, but it came on fourth-and-22.